 Minoxidil doesn’t work if you’re already bald.
 Minoxidil can cause hair to regrow in spots of patchy male and female pattern hair loss.
 But it can’t give you back your old, youthful hairline or undo years of hair loss.

 It also can’t restore dead hair follicles or cause your scalp to develop new hair follicles.
-One common minoxidil myth is that the treatment generates new follicles.
+One common minoxidil myth is that the treatment generates new strands.
 This could be because minoxidil acts on hair follicles, helping the body deliver more nutrient-rich blood to their cells.

 6. You Can’t Use Minoxidil with Other Hair Loss Treatments

-In fact, using minoxidil and finasteride simultaneously may be your best shot at maintaining a healthy-looking head of hair.
+Using minoxidil and finasteride simultaneously may be your best shot at maintaining a healthy-looking head of hair.
 Some studies have shown that people who used the two treatments together had better results than those who used just one.

 The Bottom (Hair)line